 Ag + Open Space is governed by a Board of Directors, which consists of the five elected County Supervisors, one representing each Supervisorial District.
 Their direction and review of the Vital Lands Initiative was instrumental in developing a document that reflects the community they represent.
 The current Ag + Open Space Board of Directors includes:

-Susan Gorin, 1st District Shirlee Zane, 3rd District Lynda Hopkins, 5th District David Rabbitt, 2nd District (current chair) James Gore, 4th District
+Susan Gorin, 1st DistrictChris Coursey, 3rd DistrictLynda Hopkins, 5th District (chair)

+David Rabbitt, 2nd District

+James Gore, 4th District

 Advisory Committee.